NakarinP/FarmR/README.md

 # Getting started
 1. Open "Restimation-ergm.R"
 2. Install all required packages (first 10 lines)
-3. At line 13 of the script: change "x" to "path to your working directory" that keeps the input files
+3. At line 12 of the script: change "x" to "path to your working directory" that keeps the input files
 4. Run them all!

+# Primary outputs
+1. Transphylo's transmission tree: MCMC diagnostics (trace & ESS) and colored transmission tree
+2. Infection chain length (ICL; animal level) vs Movement path-length (MPL; farm-level): Normality test, Pearson's correlation, and linear regression plot
+3. Farm-level reproduction number (R) estimation: Boxplot of ICL ~ MPL with the cut-off value at MPL = 1 and statistic summary of the farm-level R

+# Farm-to-farm transmission network (Additional outputs for ERGMs analysis)
+1. Dyads: dyadic relationship between all samples including transmission link (1,0), movement path-length (steps), sampling interval (days), and distance between farms (km)
+2. Node attributes: same as the metadata file plus sampling season, farm's spatial point density, and in-degree and out-degree of the 6-month period (according to sampling date) movement network